Andrew6rant/Workings/README.md

 ![Pallets](https://imgur.com/saWobus.png)

 Block of Pavement and Block of Asphalt.
 Pavement is used to craft Jersey Walls and Highway Barriers.
+Asphalt will give players and mobs Speed II when standing on.

 ![Block of Pavement and Block of Asphalt](https://imgur.com/x7A6ITX.png)